-Author has written 10 stories for Harry Potter, Naruto, and Star Wars.
+Author has written 11 stories for Harry Potter, Naruto, Star Wars, and Warcraft.

 There will be no new chapters posted until after September 1st due to school obligations.

 Name: Marquis Black (not my real name, but I think we all know I'm not about to divulge that information)

 Occupation: Teacher, and Independent Contractor in the fields of Law, Translation, Business Administration, Public Speaking, Education, Accounting, Political Science, and/or Journalism.

 Short Notes: I am always glad to talk to my readers, as they often provide me with inspiration to keep writing.
 In order to contact me, please seek the Contact Information section at the bottom of the profile.
 Please note, however, that I am erratically online, so the best way to let me know whether or not you're adding me to an IM messenger would be to PM me via or leave it in a review.

 I am also now posting original fiction on FictionPress and Wattpad under the same pen name!
 Yay!